 As two monkeys who emerge from the trees, Bass and Beauchamp create a playful and dynamic interaction between dance, acrobatics and environment.
 Using each other to propel, rise and roll, these two are caught in a delightful game of monkey-play and precarious balancing, all the while creeping ever closer to the audience

-This year also welcomes the return of many past favorites with brand new pieces, as well as some exciting new faces ... and hands.
+This year also welcomes the return of many past favorites with brand new pieces, as well as some exciting new faces .

 Among the familiar faces will be Brooklyn’s WonderSpark Puppets, who wowed audiences last time with their entertaining "Dueling Chefs."
 They return with their version of "The Ant and the Grasshopper."